 A third and final ingredient on the roster is polyurethane foam sealant.
 This is a sealant designed specifically to stop water entry and it can be injected directly into the concrete of the foundation.

 So what are our key takeaways?

 You should always properly diagnose the root cause.
 If you diagnose it wrong you can waste resources and time fixing the wrong problem.
 If you’re going at it alone and have some know-how I recommend three of the strongest sealants to help stop the cracks in your foundation.

-In many cases, it’s best to bring in an expert to diagnose and fix the problem quickly and cost-effective.
+In many cases, it’s best to bring in an expert to diagnose and fix the problem quickly and cost-effectively.
 Your home’s foundation is something that should not be ignored.